ManiPose: Manifold-Constrained Multi-Hypothesis 3D Human Pose Estimation

-As in previous state-of-the-art 3D-HPE approaches, we adopt a 2-step estimation procedure, where we first estimate human keypoints in the pixel space ${[\inputsG_1, \dots, \inputsG_L] \in (\R^2)^{J \times L}}$ from a sequence of $L$ video frames, and then lift them to 3D joint positions ${[\hpose^G_1, \dots, \hpose^G_L] \in (\R^3)^{J \times L}}$.
-We focus on the second step (\ie, lifting) in the rest of the paper, assuming the availability of predicted keypoints $\inputsG_i$.
-In the following, we omit the $G$ superscript from pose and keypoints notations for clarity.
+Following the previous state of the art, we split 3D-HPE into two steps, first estimating $J$ human 2D keypoints in the pixel space from a sequence of $T$ video frames ${[\inputs_1, \dots, \inputs_T] \in \R^{2 \times J \times T}}$, and then lifting them to 3D joint positions ${[\hpose_1, \dots, \hpose_T] \in \R^{3 \times J \times T}}$.
+We focus on the second step (\ie, lifting) in the rest of the paper, assuming the availability of 2D keypoints $\inputs_i$.
+Our method aims to both ensure pose consistency and resolve depth ambiguity, as we will discuss in the next section.